dmolloy3/Populist-Voting/README.md

 # Populist-Voting
-Code from my thesis on generational populist voting
+Code from my thesis on generational populist voting.